bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ---
 title: HTL Java Use-API
-seo-title: HTL Java Use-API
 description: The HTML Template Language - HTL - Java Use-API enables a HTL file to access helper methods in a custom Java class.
-seo-description: The HTML Template Language - HTL - Java Use-API enables a HTL file to access helper methods in a custom Java class.
-uuid: b340f8f7-a193-45c8-aa39-5c6e2c0194ea
-contentOwner: User
-products: SG_EXPERIENCEMANAGER/HTL
-topic-tags: html-template-language
-content-type: reference
-discoiquuid: 126ebc9d-5f7b-47a4-aea2-c8840d34864c
-mwpw-migration-script-version: 2017-10-12T21 46 58.665-0400

 ---

 # HTL Java Use-API{#htl-java-use-api}

-The HTML Template Language (HTL) Java Use-API enables a HTL file to access helper methods in a custom Java class.
+The HTML Template Language (HTL) Java Use-API enables an HTL file to access helper methods in a custom Java class.
 This allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.

 ## A Simple Example {#a-simple-example}